-Florida has gotten increasingly strict about monitoring prescription drugs, particularly after it was discovered that the state was known as a place where people could easily obtain prescription painkillers.
+Florida has gotten increasingly strict about monitoring prescription drugs, particularly after it was discovered that the state was known as a place where people could easily obtain prescription painkillers and traffic opioids.
 It created what is called the Prescription Drug Monitoring Program in 2009, which established new guidelines for operating pain management clinics.
 Florida Statute § 893.055 describes the laws and definitions surrounding prescription drug use and abuse.
 If you’ve been accused of possessing a prescribed controlled substance without a valid prescription, you will need an excellent Florida drug crimes attorney.

 Prescription Drug Monitoring Program

 According to the National Alliance for Model State Drug Laws (NAMSDL), the monitoring program is a statewide electronic database that collects designated data on substances dispensed in Florida.
 It can help law enforcement trace back the illicit prescription back to the doctor or physician who prescribed it.
 Florida’s is known as the Electronic-Florida Online Reporting of Controlled Substance Evaluation Program (E-FORCSE®).